Environmental Change and Human Migration in the Developing World

-Media: Climate Outreach; Development Impact; IFPRI; The Nation (Pakistan); Nature Climate Change; New Security Beat; Population Reference Bureau; Scientific American; SciLogs; Simple Climate; Slate; Smithsonian Magazine
+Media: Climate Outreach; Development Impact; IFPRI 1; IFPRI 2; The Nation (Pakistan); Nature Climate Change; New Security Beat; Population Reference Bureau 1; Population Reference Bureau 2; Scientific American; SciLogs; Simple Climate; Slate; Smithsonian Magazine

 Climate, Health and Population Well-being

 This line of research investigates the consequences of climate variability for multidimensional population well-being across the developing world.
-By linking longitudinal population data sources to spatial data on climate, this work will provide new insights into the impacts of future climate change on human development.
+By linking large-sample and longitudinal population data sources to spatial data on climate, this work provides new insights into the impacts of future climate change on human development.

-Media: Anthropocene Magazine; Carolina Planning Journal; New Security Beat; New Security Beat 2; UNC
+Media: Anthropocene Magazine; Carolina Planning Journal; New Security Beat; New Security Beat 2; Time Magazine; UNC

 Changing Indigenous Livelihoods and Land Use in the Ecuadorian Amazon

-Building on a baseline data collection conducted in 2001, we have constructed an 11-year longitudinal dataset on the demographic and environmental behaviors of 500 indigenous households from five ethnicities in the Northern Ecuadorian Amazon.
-Analyses of these data are investigating the patterns and drivers of indigenous fertility, migration, wild product harvesting, land use and off-farm employment.
+Building on a baseline data collection conducted in 2001, we constructed an 11-year longitudinal dataset on the demographic and environmental behaviors of 500 indigenous households from five ethnicities in the Northern Ecuadorian Amazon.
+Analyses of these data investigated the patterns and drivers of indigenous fertility, migration, wild product harvesting, land use and off-farm employment.

 Funding: NIH (R00-HD061752)

-Trainees: Matt Bozigar, Jason Davis, Sam Sellers, Vicky Salinas
+Trainees: Matt Bozigar, Jason Davis, Sam Sellers, Victoria Salinas

 Media: UNC Geography